sleepy-nols/ansible-jellyfin/README.md

 ---
 ## Contributing

-Contributions on are welcome, please write meaningfull commit messages :)
+Contributions on are welcome. :)

 ---
 ## License